Loxoscelism: Eratigena agrestis (Hobo spider)

 Many necrotic lesions in the northwestern United States have been attributed to spider bite.
 The Centers for Disease Control made a survey as brown recluses are not found in the Pacific Northwest.
 However, there is a large population of the E. agrestis.
 This fact has led many to believe that the bite of the hobo spider is also necrotic.
 Critics note that this evidence is only circumstantial.
 The species is of European origin and never known to have caused such effects over the hundreds of years that it has been known by, interacted with, and bitten people.
 Claims of a medically significant bite should be regarded as a myth.

 Lycosa spp (Wolf spiders)

-One of the pioneers in antivenom studies in Brazil in the 1920s first focused on Lycosa species as causes for illness and widespread necrotic lesions.
+In their 1925 study, Brazilian antivenom research pioneers Vital Brazil and Jehan Albert Vellard first focused on Lycosa species as causes for illness and widespread necrotic lesions.
 This belief lasted for 50 years until the wolf spider was exonerated.